List of The Vampire Diaries characters: Bonnie Bennett

 Bonnie Sheila Bennett (based on Bonnie McCullough from the novels) is Elena's best friend.
 From season seven, she becomes one of two female leads.
 She is good friends with Elena Gilbert and Caroline Forbes.
 In the beginning of the series, Bonnie discovers that she is a witch born from a line of witches.
 Her grandmother, Sheila Bennett, helps her learn to use her powers.
 When her grandmother dies, Bonnie continues training and becomes more and more powerful.
 In the midst of season two, she starts a relationship with Jeremy Gilbert, Elena's younger brother.
-She later discovers, from warlock Luca Martin, that the only way to kill Klaus, the original vampire who wants to kill Elena, is for her to get the power of one-hundred dead witches.
+She later discovers, from warlock Luka Martin, that the only way to kill Klaus, the original vampire who wants to kill Elena, is for her to get the power of one-hundred dead witches.
 Once she does this, she pretends to be dead in a scheme of Damon's to trick Klaus.
 But when she brings Klaus to the brink of death, Elijah does not kill him, as planned, and carries Klaus away before Bonnie could react.

 In the season two finale, Bonnie is able to save Jeremy from dying after she tells her dead ancestor Emily Bennett that she loves him.
 However, bringing Jeremy back from the dead allows him to see his dead ex-girlfriends.
 Bonnie later finds out that Jeremy kissed Anna when the doorway to the Other Side was temporarily opened, and she breaks up with him.
 Later on, Bonnie reconnects with her mother, Abby, who had abandoned her as a child, and who helps her to kill the original vampires.
 However, Abby is turned into a vampire by Damon and abandons Bonnie again.
 In the season three finale, Bonnie places Klaus' soul into Tyler's body, thus preventing him from being completely destroyed by Alaric and saving Tyler, Caroline, Damon, and Stefan from dying (as part of Klaus' bloodline).
 In the beginning of season four, Bonnie learns that there is a forbidden magic, but she is forced to use it to transfer Klaus back to his original body, as a result, angry spirits attack her grandmother's ghost.